-The Foundation applies the measurement provisions of FASB ASU No. 2009-12, Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent) (ASU 2009-12), to certain investments in funds that do not have readily determinable fair values including commingled U.S. equities, private equity, hedge funds, certain other high-yield bonds, and private real assets.
-ASU 2009-12 allows the Foundation to estimate the fair value of an investment using the NAV per share of the investment as a practical expedient, if that NAV per share is determined in accordance with the American Institute of Certified Public Accountants' Audit and Accounting Guide for Investment Companies.
-Investments in marketable bond and equity securities had a fair value of \$467,925,605 and \$478,321,529 as of December 31, 2015 and 2014, respectively.
-Investments measured at NAV with a fair value of \$209,116,765 and \$205,775,920 as of December 31, 2015 and 2014, respectively, were estimated using the NAV per share provided by external investment managers.
-Changes in market conditions and the economic environment may impact the NAV of the funds and consequently the fair value of the Foundation's interest in the funds.
+The Foundation applies the measurement provisions of ASC Topic 820 related to certain investments in funds that do not have readily determinable fair values, including commingled U.S. equities, private equity, hedge funds, certain other high-yield bonds, and private real assets.
+ASC Topic 820 allows the Foundation to estimate the fair value of an investment using the net asset value (NAV) per share of the investment as a practical expedient, if that NAV per share is determined in accordance with ASC Topic 946, Financial Services - Investment Companies.
+Investments in marketable bond and equity securities had a fair value of \$546,171,727 and \$467,925,605 as of December 31, 2016 and 2015, respectively.
+Investments measured at NAV with a fair value of \$207,264,149 and \$209,116,965 as of December 31, 2016 and 2015, respectively, were estimated using the NAV per share provided by external investment managers.
+Changes in market conditions and the economic environment may impact the NAV of the funds and, consequently, the fair value of the Foundation's interest in the funds.